Intro

 Key design considerations include the depth of the extension, the relationship to the garden, roof form, glazing strategy and how the internal layout will change once the extension is built.
 These decisions have a major impact on how the finished space feels and functions.

-Rear extension in Crawley schemes are often most successful when the extension is considered as part of a wider architectural strategy rather than as an isolated addition.
+Rear extension schemes are often most successful when considered as part of a wider extension strategy that includes internal layouts, residential alterations and future adaptability rather than as isolated additions.

 Planning Permission for a Rear Extension in Crawley